guidsdo/nisd/README.md

 ```

 ## Compatibility
+All npm errors are ignored because they are structured really randomly.
+If you want a build to fail on install errors, use the yarn version instead.
-Works on Linux and Mac, should also work on Windows (will test it soon).
+Works on Linux, Mac and Windows.
 If not, create an issue and I will fix it. :-)